multani7871/employee-led-SPVs/employee_referral_program.md

     2.  $500k goes to the referrer
     3.  $500k goes to me

-**Note:** there may be cases where an employee would like to share carry with an additional co-leads beyond just me.
-In those cases, you the referrer and I will split what would otherwise have been my portion.
+**Note:** there may be cases where an employee would like to share carry with additional co-leads beyond just me.
+In those cases, the referrer and I will split my share 50/50.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODIyODM3NTMsLTU3MTAxOTM5MywxOT
+eyJoaXN0b3J5IjpbLTIyNTYwMjk5MywtNTcxMDE5MzkzLDE5MD
-AxOTAzNjg0LC0yMDg4NzQ2NjEyXX0=
+E5MDM2ODQsLTIwODg3NDY2MTJdfQ==
 -->